The in's and out's of selling a business

-Ed Surman, Manager at Mushroom, interviewed Simon Robinson, Commercial Services Manager of Mushroom, about selling his family business Nexus, some years ago, for Ed’s podcast, Business With The Fun Guys.
-The podcast interview is available here to listen to, however we’ve taken the main points of Robinson’s teachings and illustrate them here:
+Ed Surman, Director at Mushroombiz, interviewed Simon Robinson, Commercial Services Manager of Mushroombiz, about selling his family business Nexus, some years ago, for Ed’s podcast, Business With The Fun Guys.
+The podcast interview is available here to listen on our website, however we’ve taken the main points of Robinson’s teachings and illustrate them here:

 Getting Business Fit For Purpose